It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 And then when it came to investing it, okay, you're eager to do that.

-I was eager to do that because I I'd heard all of these stories of people that put X numbers of millions of dollars here, and two years later it was worth three times that, and so you hear all this stuff.
+I was eager to do that because I'd heard all of these stories of people that put X numbers of millions of dollars here, and two years later, it was worth three times that.

-You hear about all these people that start out with small little nest eggs and it grows just by sitting there and doing nothing to it, by letting standard old past book interest, compound interest grow it and so forth.
+You hear about all these people that start out with small little nest eggs and it grows just by sitting there and doing nothing to it, by letting standard old pass book interest, compound interest grow it and so forth.

 And I heard all that.

-And I said, okay, that'm cool.
+And I said, okay, I'm cool.

 This is fun.

-I'm gonna become an investor.
+I'm going to become an investor.

 But in the back of my mind, I always thought, and I don't know why, that Wall Street was a rigged game.